 Power of Attorney Online

-Setting up a Lasting Power of Attorney (LPA) is one of the most important decisions you can make to protect yourself and your family.
+Setting up a Lasting Power of Attorney is one of the most important decisions you can make to protect yourself and your family.
+We don’t just hand you a form and leave you to figure it out.
+With more than 20 years of FCA-regulated financial and legal experience, we explain every option clearly, whether we meet online or in person.

-What is a Lasting Power of Attorney (LPA)
+What is a Lasting Power of Attorney (LPA)?

-A Lasting Power of Attorney is a legal document that allows someone you trust to make decisions on your behalf if you’re no longer able to.
+A Lasting Power of Attorney (LPA) is a legal document that allows someone you trust to make decisions on your behalf if you’re no longer able to.
 For instance if you become incapacitated from illness, accident, or age-related conditions.

 There are two types: